Tim Anderson Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks third in MLB.

-- The Marlins' 4.19 team ERA ranks 15th among all MLB pitching staffs.
+- The Marlins' 4.14 team ERA ranks 15th across all MLB pitching staffs.

-- Marlins pitchers combine to surrender the 10th-fewest home runs in baseball (66 total, one per game).
+- Marlins pitchers combine to allow 67 home runs (one per game), the ninth-fewest in the league.

-- Alcantara gets the start for the Marlins, his 13th of the season.
-He is 2-5 with a 5.19 ERA and 67 strikeouts through 76 1/3 innings pitched.
+- Garrett gets the start for the Marlins, his 12th of the season.
+He is 2-2 with a 4.47 ERA and 60 strikeouts in 58 1/3 innings pitched.

-- In his most recent appearance on Sunday, the righty tossed seven innings against the Oakland Athletics, giving up five earned runs while surrendering six hits.
+- His most recent appearance came on Monday against the Kansas City Royals, when the left-hander tossed five innings, surrendering four earned runs while giving up six hits.

+- The 25-year-old has an ERA of 4.47, with 9.3 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.